maruta/timekeeper/README.md

 http://maruta.github.io/timekeeper/
 or you can use local copy of this repository.

+**:bangbang: Be careful to turn off screen savers and automatic screen cut :bangbang:**

 ### How to Save the Settings?
 All current settings are included in URL.
 Just use bookmark to preserve your settings.